Skip to contents

 #> Model Respondent Mean SD

-The posterior distributions show that both models produce similar individual-level part-worth estimates for these two respondents.
-This similarity is expected and reflects a key feature of hierarchical models: when respondents have many choice profiles (as is the case here), their individual-level posterior estimates are primarily driven by their own choice data rather than the first-stage prior.
-Both respondents have between 13 and 17 choice profiles, providing substantial individual-level information that dominates the influence of the first-stage prior specification.
+Both models produce similar individual-level part-worth estimates for these two respondents.
+This similarity is expected: when respondents have many choice profiles (here, between 13 and 17), their individual-level posterior estimates are primarily driven by their own choice data rather than the first-stage prior.

 Posterior Inference on Consumer Segment Part-Worths

-To illustrate these differences, we focus on two granularly-defined consumer segments.
+To illustrate the differences between the models, we predict preferences for two granularly-defined consumer segments.
 Segment 1 is defined as older female respondents with low income, while Segment 2 is defined as middle-aged male respondents with moderate income.
-These segments are selected because they allow for illustration of substantial differences between conventional linear and HART logit models.
-We can use the predict function to get the posterior draws for Delta(Z) for these selected segments.
+We use the predict function to get the posterior draws of the expected part-worths for these selected segments.

 class(out_lin) <- "rhierMnlRwMixture" # allows bayesm model to use bayesm.HART methods